 7 Career Resources for Women in the Media

-The coronavirus pandemic became official in March 2020 and has held us in its clutches ever since.
-Beyond the health crisis, the social, economic, and political impacts of the pandemic have provided many twists and turns, and recovery could take years.
+Even though the coronavirus pandemic was made official nearly three years ago, it’s held us in its clutches ever since.
+Beyond the ongoing health crisis, the social, economic, and political impacts of the pandemic and everything that’s followed have provided many twists and turns, and recovery could take years.

-The media industry was hit particularly hard as the decline in ad revenues led to a tidal wave of layoffs and furloughs – a huge blow to an industry that already lost nearly half of its employees from 2008 to 2018.
+The media industry was hit particularly hard as the decline in ad revenues led to a tidal wave of layoffs and furloughs – a trend we’ve consistently covered in our annual media news recaps.
+It’s been a huge blow to an industry that already lost nearly half of its employees from 2008 to 2018.

 How Can You Help?